Yelp/data_pipeline/README.rst

 https://pb.yelpcorp.com/150070 for benchmark results).
 If we ever want to revive that producer, a SHA containing the producer just before its removal has been tagged as before-async-producer-removal.

-In order to publish PII, producers encrypt messages containing sensitive info using AES, which is a symmetric encryption algorithm.
-Because it's symmetric, the key itself has to be encrypted.
-A locked private key must be placed in /etc/cep159 for every machine in production running a producer or consumer.
-This key is used to encrypt the symmetric key that the pipeline actually uses-- Puppet decrypts it and puts it in /nail/datapipeline/key.txt.
-The clientlib uses that file to encrypt and decrypt the data.
-Because the file has owner 'batch', only people with prod access can start producers or consumers that handle PII.
-This restriction is also enforced in the clientlib code via a list of 'acceptable users', i.e., 'batch.'